 Spiritual Formation

-(It a great privilege to introduce you to Ray Wheeler’s guest post.
+(It is a great privilege to introduce you to Ray Wheeler’s guest post.
 He was one of my MA professors at Azusa Pacific, and I was encouraged and challenged by his wisdom and warmth.
 I know you will appreciate those characteristics in this post.
 Terry Morgan)

 Engaging your task as a leader fully requires that you draw on four separate but related sources of energy: physical, emotional, mental, and spiritual.
 The premise is that managing energy helps leaders renew, detoxify, and refocus their efforts.
 This refocusing helps leaders avoid the symptoms of burnout by sustaining and enlarging their capacity to lead.